What IS A NURSE-MIDWIFE?

 DON'T WORRY!
 We get this question ALL THE TIME.

 There is a lot of confusion in the community about what a midwife is exactly, let alone what a nurse-midwife is.
-We are used to being asked if we are the same as a doula (a doula is an invaluable member of a birth team who provides non-medical support to women and their partner during labor).
+We are used to being asked if we are the same as a doula (a doula is an invaluable member of a birth team who provides non-medical support to women and their partner during labor, but we are not the same).
 We get shocked looks when people hear that we work in a variety of settings, including hospitals.
 In fact, many nurse-midwives in California work for well-known healthcare organizations like Kaiser or the UC Healthcare Systems, where they hold faculty positions and train incoming medical students and resident physicians during their first few years of obstetrics and gynecology programs.
 We're kind of a big deal!
 We are experts at normal birth.